-In Colombia we camped in a variety of places, some beautiful, some convenient.
+In Colombia we a variety of places that were perfect to camp with our overland vehicle.
+Some were beautiful, some convenient.

 - Parking lots of hostels.